How a Brain Injury Can Cause Hormone Dysregulation (And What to Do About It)

 If communication to or from the pituitary gland is dysfunctional or inefficient, the correct orders for hormone production might not be going out as they should.
 For example, the pituitary gland might not receive the message from the hypothalamus that the body needs more cortisol, so the adrenal glands might not be notified to make more.
 Or the pituitary might send an order for the wrong amount, or send it too late.
 As a result, the adrenals produce an insufficient amount for the body’s needs.
 A simple blood test won’t show this kind of problem.

 All this is not to say that blood tests are unreliable or useless.
 Many patients are helped by blood tests under the right medical supervision.
 We strongly recommend them to our patients.
 But it is to say that which tests you take and how your doctor interprets them matters.

 Note: If you’ve been suffering from symptoms connected to a possible brain injury, we may be able to help.
 95% of our patients show statistically verified restoration of brain function.
-Schedule a free consultation to discuss your symptoms with a member of our team.
+Schedule a consultation to discuss your symptoms with a member of our team.

 Common Hormonal Problems After a Brain Injury

 Until recently, hormone dysregulation after brain injury was thought mainly to affectTBI patients who sustained a moderate or severe injury.
 Now, more researchers are studying changes from mTBIs.
 A 2014 article in The Journal of Family Practice noted that in one study, the incidence of neuroendocrine dysfunction (NED) after an mTBI was 16.8%, and in another, it was as high as 42%.